Paul-Wortmann/Star.P.G./Readme.md

 About
 -----
-An arcade style, side scrolling shooter.
+Star.P.G. is an arcade style, side scrolling shooter.

 It was just supposed to be a one month game project...now its almost a year in the making. :P Star.P.G. is a personal project, I never intended or for that matter wish for help on the code for this game.